 Many people react strongly, and negatively, to the very idea of a spherical house.
 We hear things like "it's impractical living in a circular space" and, it's very difficult to build something that has compound curves" - and these objections usually surface really quickly we've noticed ...
 And yet, how many of us have actually lived in a circular building, or tried to build something that has compound curves (using flexible materials)?
 I think there are two things at work here:

-1. Conditioning: we are so conditioned to thinking in terms of living in rectangular boxes, using long-established (rigid) materials (wood, concrete, breeze/ash blocks, bricks, slates, plasterboard, plaster), and thinking in terms of straight lines - that we have become unable to freely think about the possibilities of curved shapes and flexible materials.
+Conditioning: we are so used to thinking in terms of straight lines when it comes to homes - living in rectangular boxes, and relying on rigid, heavy, rectangular materials (wood, concrete, breeze/ash blocks, bricks, slates, plasterboard), and thinking in terms of straight lines.
+We need to also rethink the possibilities of curved shapes and flexible, light materials for durable, comfortable, amazing buildings.

-If we can turn this prejudice around and embrace the idea of using flexible materials, for long-term round homes, then we can more easily imagine the benefits of building homes as spheres: A sphere, in principle, allows an extremely strong-yet-light, thermally efficient, durable structure - and with flexible coverings / materials those issues around building with compound curves are resolved.
+If we can embrace the idea of using flexible materials, for long-term round homes, then we can more easily imagine the benefits of building homes as spheres: A sphere, in principle, allows an extremely strong-yet-light, thermally efficient, durable structure - and with flexible coverings / materials those issues around building with compound curves are resolved.

 All parts of an Ekinoid home/city will be delivered on-site for easy fabrication.
 We think one crane (possibly two) and a team of approximately four people (one skilled, three unskilled) would be adequate for the one-week construction time needed for each house; and after, these newly-skilled people (the new owners) might then help to build more Ekinoid homes, and support new owners/builders.
 This training would, in principle, work exponentially and would therefore service the whole new community in a very short time.